 Keeping employees happy may be part of our job, but doing the same thing for ourselves should also be a priority.
 In worst cases, some of us may feel compassion fatigue or empathy burnout, and that is not good for anyone including ourselves.

-Once I addressed my feelings of isolation, anxiety, and burnout, it paved a way for my journey to discovery and healing.
+Once I addressed my feelings of isolation, anxiety, and burnout, it paved a way for my journey to self-care and self-discovery.

 Find a support group